DC Mural Guide: Celebrate the District's Black History Through Art

 MuralsDC51 Project

-The 41 murals, and 8 photographs, "celebrate love, racial harmony, social justice, human rights and District history."
+The 41 murals and eight photographs "celebrate love, racial harmony, social justice, human rights and District history."

 "The Torch" by Aniekan Udofia with Mia Duval